 - 2.8 There are Parish Councils covering all of the District except the Winchester Town area.
-Parish Councils are formally notified of planning applications and are also consulted on planning policy issues.
-Most Parish Councils have their own planning committees where they discuss applications and agree on a response. - 2.9 Parish Councils can request that an application is determined at the WCC Planning Committee if their response raises relevant planning matters contrary to the planning officers' recommendation.
+Within Winchester Town, the Winchester Town Forum discusses issues that may affect the Winchester Town area, but they do not have the same formal role in relation to planning applications, that Parish Councils do.
+Local residents should therefore contact their local Ward Member within Winchester Town in relation to planning applications. - 2.9 Parish Councils are formally notified of planning applications and are also consulted on planning policy issues.
+Most Parish Councils have their own planning committees where they discuss applications and agree on a response. - 2.10 Parish Councils can request that an application is determined at the Winchester City Council (WCC) Planning Committee if their response raises relevant planning matters contrary to the planning officers' recommendation.
 Your local Parish Councillors can help ensure that your concerns are addressed by liaising directly with Council Officers on your behalf.
 Parish Councillors cannot sit on Winchester City Council Committee in that role, or vote at City Council meetings, however they are encouraged to attend and participate at the planning committee during public participation.